SciPhi-AI/R2R/README.md

 Using cloud application to deploy the pre-built basic pipeline: https://www.loom.com/share/e3b934b554484787b005702ced650ac9

-!!
-Note - The server has been removed from this repo - instead we now recommend using [SciPhi Cloud](https://app.sciphi.ai) to pair with the R2R framework for observability and optimization.
+Note - the example above uses [SciPhi Cloud](https://app.sciphi.ai) to pair with the R2R framework for observability and optimization.
+We intend on launching a self-hosted version of the cloud framework as our codebase matures.

 ### Quick Install: